jumpedoverjumpman/Geo-Vult-Ultimate-IP-Geolocator/README.md

 ## 📸 Preview

 ### Terminal Interface
-> [!TIP]
-> Your tool features a clean, stylized ASCII header and color-coded status updates.
+The tool features a clean, stylized ASCII header and color-coded status updates for a professional OSINT feel.

 ### Interactive Map Output
 The tool generates a high-detail map including: